 - This soup is perfect to use up leftover rotisserie chicken, roast chicken, or even leftover pork roast.

 Final Note: This whole recipe can be made with a leftover roast turkey, but you’ll end up with about 3x as much because turkey’s are so much bigger!

-- Optional 1 cup chopped cooked chicken (leftover from a roast chicken)
+- 2 cups chopped cooked chicken - leftover from a roast chicken, 1 pound

 - Place a large pot over medium-high heat, when the pan is preheated add the olive oil, onion, celery, and carrots.
 Sauté the veggies for 3-4 minutes until they're just starting to soften.